techidaily/site-win11-tips/source/_posts/how-to-change-desktop-icon-spacing-in-windows-11-and-10.md

  Some third-party customization software packages for Windows 11/10 include options for changing desktop icon spacing.
 Among them is the freeware Winaero Tweaker, which has two slider bars with which you can increase or decrease horizontal and vertical icon spacing.
 As that software also specifies space values in pixels, some users might prefer to change icon spacing with it.
 This is how to change the spacing for desktop icons with Winaero Tweaker.

-1. Open a browser and visit the[Winaero Tweaker](https://winaero.com/winaero-tweaker/#download) download page.
+1. Open a browser and visit the [Winaero Tweaker](https://winaero.com/winaero-tweaker/#download) download page.
 2. Scroll down the page to select a**Download Winaero Tweaker** option.
 3. Next, launch File Explorer to open the folder that includes Winaero’s ZIP archive.
 4. Right-click the winaerotweaker.zip file and select its**Extract All** option.